Skip to main content

 pip install -r requirements.txt

-Step 6: In the config.json file, you need to update your test capabilities.
-In this code, we are passing browser, browser version, and operating system information, along with TestMu AI Selenium grid capabilities via capabilities object.
-The capabilities that we have used in the code are defined as:
+In the config.json file, update your test capabilities.
+This code passes browser, browser version, and operating system information, along with TestMu AI Selenium grid capabilities via the capabilities object.

 capabilities = {